danielpeter/specfem3d/04_creating_databases.md

 `USE_FORCE_POINT_SOURCE`
 Turn this flag on to use a (tilted) `FORCESOLUTION` force point source instead of a `CMTSOLUTION` moment-tensor source.
 When the force source does not fall exactly at a grid point, the solver interpolates the force between grid points using Lagrange interpolants.
 This can be useful e.g. for oil industry foothills simulations in which the source is a vertical force, normal force, tilted force, or an impact etc. Note that in the `FORCESOLUTION` file, you will need to edit the East, North and vertical components of an arbitrary (not necessarily unitary, the code will normalize it automatically) direction vector of the force vector; thus refer to Appendix [\[cha:Coordinates\]](#cha:Coordinates) for the orientation of the reference frame.
 This vector is made unitary internally in the solver and thus only its direction matters here; its norm is ignored and the norm of the force used is the factor force source times the source time function.

 When using this option, by default the code can locate the force source anywhere between mesh points in order to honor its exact location; this is more precise than using the closest GLL mesh point, but it is also a bit slower.
-If needed, you can change that default behavior and force the code to use the closest GLL mesh point instead by setting flag `USE_BEST_LOCATION` to `.false.` instead of `.true.` in file `src/shared/constants.h.in` and running the `configure` script again and recompiling the code.
+If needed, you can change that default behavior and force the code to use the closest GLL mesh point instead by setting flag `USE_BEST_LOCATION` to `.false.` instead of `.true.` in file `setup/constants.h` and recompiling the code.

 `USE_RICKER_TIME_FUNCTION`
 Turn this flag on to use a Ricker source time function, i.e., the second derivative of a Gaussian, instead of the source time functions set by default to represent a (tilted) `FORCESOLUTION` force point source or a `CMTSOLUTION` moment-tensor source.
 Note that we use the standard definition of a Ricker, for a dominant frequency $f_0$: $\mathrm{Ricker}(t) = (1 - 2 a t^2) e^{-a t^2}$, with $a = \pi^2 f_0^2$, whose Fourier transform is thus: $\frac{1}{2} \frac{\sqrt{\pi}\omega^2}{a^{3/2}}e^{-\frac{\omega^2}{4 a}}$ This gives the wavelet of Figure [1.2](#fig:RickerWavelet).